NLCaceres/my-portfolio/README.md

   - `bin/rails server` -> Start up the server (shortcut -> `bin/rails s`)
   - `bin/rails test` -> Test all except system tests (shortcut -> `bin/rails t`)
 ### My Package.json Commands
-- Preface to next point, Facebook still uses yarn primarily BUT since yarn is installed via NPM, it's pretty easy to get confused.
+- Preface to next point, Facebook still uses yarn primarily BUT since yarn is installed via NPM (on Heroku), it's pretty easy to get confused.
   - `npx create-react-app app-name` still used to make a new React app.
-  - Yarn commands are included in the README to handle the production build and testing, BUT it also includes `yarn start` which is identical to `npm start`
+  - Yarn commands mentioned in the React README handle the production build + testing.
+Also includes `yarn start` identical in use to the typical `npm start`
-- When deploying to Heroku, heroku will auto-run `postbuild` which runs 2 custom commands `build` & `deploy`
+- When deploying to Heroku, Heroku will auto-run `postbuild` which runs 2 custom commands `build` & `deploy`
   - The `build` commands in the rails root 'package.json' is used to switch the current working directory to the react-client directory, install dependencies via `yarn install` and then use `yarn build` to make the production build for Rails to serve
       - React uses `yarn build` to make the production build in its root 'build' dir.
-The one in the Rails root 'package.json' takes one extra step, dropping down a directory to use React's
+The one in the Rails root 'package.json' drops down a directory to use React's aforementioned version of the build command
   - The `deploy` commands in the rails root 'package.json' copies the production build dir from react-client into the rails public folder to serve up!
     - Note on ZSH/Bash: Normally using '-R' with copy command, one would expect to copy both the directory and the contents!
 But here the goal is to copy JUST the contents of the build dir over not the build dir itself!
-For that reason a trailing '/.' is included.
+For that reason, a trailing '/.' is included.
 The target dir
       (our rails public dir) doesn't need the trailing slash but it's included for symmetry
       - The '-a' flag used in 'deploy' works similarly!
 BUT added bonus of copying files EXACTLY as is (file dates and stats preserved)
       - Any files that match in name will be overwritten (source directory version will overwrite the target's version)